sul-dlss/pre-assembly/README.md

         against the checksum file if it exists -- useful it you are not accessioning immediately
     - `check_sourceids`: for manifest style projects, will confirm source IDs are globally unique in DOR (sources ids area already checked for local uniqueness in the manifest)
-    - `no_check_reg`: for projects where objects are to be registered, DONT'T check if objects are registered and have APOs (assuming they are supposed to be registered already)
+    - `no_check_reg`: DON'T check if objects are registered and have APOs (assume they are registered already)
     - `show_staged`: will show all files that will be staged (warning: will produce a lot of output if you have lots of objects with lots of files!)
     - `show_smpl_cm`: will show content metadata that will be generated for each SMPL object